petru-braha/VDS-library/visual data structures/include/text/Log.md

 - "operator <<" - displays where the user tells it so

 3. friend functions
-- general classes contains them. in practice for if it does depend to specification, they are implementend for abstract
+- instantiable classes contains them
-- i will exlude (merge, intersection, ejection)
+- i will exclude (linking, intersection, ejection)

 4. maxheap does not inherit array - no matching methods